Disclosure: This post is sponsored by Harris Teeter in conjunction with Blog Meets Brand. All opinions are 100% my own.

-They were so simple to make but sooo delicious.
+They were easy to make but so good.
 The hot dogs and sausage sandwiches were filled with yummy hot dogs or sausages of course, caramelized onions and green/red peppers with fried crisp but soft potatoes then drizzled with ketchup and mustard.
 MMMmm mmmm!
 I’m getting hungry just thinking about it!
-The rolls that they used were soooo good too!
+The rolls they used were soooo good too!
 It’s the simplest foods that taste so darn good!
+This sausage recipe is a great way to feed a crowd.
+You could even slow cook them on low until they are nice and tender.
+This sausage sandwich would be awesome for game day!

-Friday night dinners in my home are usually something simple, fun, budget friendly and easy to prepare like this mozzarella Italian sausage sandwich.
-Even though this recipe is not exactly what I had at that wonderful Italian restaurant, it is kind of close, so every time I make this I get nostalgic.
+Friday night dinners in my home are always easy something easy and budget friendly, like this cheesey sausage sandwich.
+Even though this recipe is not exactly what I had in those NJ restaurants, it is kind of close.
+I get so nostalgic when I make this recipe.

-Nothing like a good Italian hot sub sandwich!
-For this recipe I stopped at Harris Teeter.
+Nothing like a good sausage sandwich!
+For this sausage sandwich recipe I stopped at Harris Teeter.
 While there, I noticed they had a buy one get one free sale.
 I was in luck because they had a buy one get one free deal on their mozzarella!
 I picked up the whole milk mozzarella cheese.
 As you know, mozzarella can get pretty expensive, so I was thrilled to purchase two of them for only $1.69!

 Woot woot!
 Harris Teeter’s Private label brands are actually inexpensive, so next time you shop for groceries stop at Harris Teeter and see for yourself.
 As you can see in the above photo, I purchased all Harris Teeter’s private label products.